-Limitation of output RMS current, and delay time is the parameter for triggering over current protection.
+Limitations of output RMS current, and delay time are the parameters for triggering over current protection.
 The user can set both on SETUP functional list (see 3.5).
 The discussion of limitation in this command is about user-programmable protection, not hardware protection.